 TPOs are unlikely to be affected by draft ETS proposals.
 However, a further assessment may be required at the project level for the draft ETS proposals to introduce Park and Change Sites, the Mayne Farm Road - Fleurs Road cycle/pedestrian bridge and for the development specific option relating to Linkwood Road to the south of Reiket Lane.

-Figure 7 Location of sites with Tree Preservation Orders.
+Figure 7 below show the location of sites with Tree Preservation Orders.